ridhamz/react-burger-app/README.md

 ## Burger Builder
-A react application allows users to build thier burger and ordezr it.
+A react application allows users to build thier burger and ordeer it.